KubaTaba1uga/c_clean_code/libraries/stdio/README.md

 You can reset the orientation of a stream by using the fwide function or by
 	closing and then reopening the file.

+# File descriptor vs File stream pointer

+File descriptor is id assigned to the file during opening and realesed during closing.
+Because amount of possible file descriptors is limited it is important to close opened files.
+Also because opening the files means allocating resources to it.

+File stream pointer is representation of communication with the file.
+File stream pointer is using File descriptor for recognizing open file inside file system.